Does Prequalification Hurt My Credit Score?

 Borrowers aren’t obligated to borrow the full amount they prequalify for.
 Instead, prequalification allows borrowers to get an idea of the maximum amount they may be able to borrow.

 It’s important to look at your overall budget and determine how much debt you are comfortable taking on.
 Additionally, you don’t have to stick with the first lender that prequalifies you.
 In fact, it is beneficial to shop around and compare loan and credit card offers before selecting the one you want to apply for.
-That way, you get the best rate and terms available and avoid paying more than you must in the long run.
+That way, you get your best rate and terms available and avoid paying more than you must in the long run.

 7. What to do if your prequalification application is denied